swcarpentry/website/_posts/2017/04/2017-04-14-installer-community-call.md

 tools we might consider using and moved over to [GitHub](https://github.com/carpentries/conversations/issues/11), where you can read more about the opinions and options voiced by participants.

-To help us understand how our community feels about the software we use for teaching the shell lesson, we've developed a [short survey](https://goo.gl/forms/wR160moyJmhrxmfr1) to gather information.
+To help us understand what our community thinks about the software we use for teaching the shell lesson, we've developed a [short survey](https://goo.gl/forms/wR160moyJmhrxmfr1) to gather information.
 Please share your thoughts!
 You may find it useful to peruse the summary and links below before taking the survey.

-The [Community Call for April](http://pad.software-carpentry.org/community-call-2017-04-20) will be dedicated to a discussion of software tools used while teaching workshops.
+The [Community Call for April](http://pad.software-carpentry.org/community-call-2017-04-20) will be dedicated to a discussion of software tools used while teaching workshops, with a specific focus on the shell lesson.
 Please join us on Thursday, April 20 in either of two sessions to hear about the results of the survey and share your thoughts on what tools we should introduce to learners.